erwanlr/Fingerprinter/README.md

-    --connect-timeout SECONDS       The number of seconds for the connection to be established before timeout, default 5s --cookies-file, --cf FILE-PATH  The cookies file to use during the fingerprinting --cookies-string, --cs COOKIE/S The cookies string to use in requests -d, --db PATH-TO-DB                 Path to the db of the app-name (default is db/<app-name>.db) -u, --update                        Update the db of the app-name -m, --manual DIRECTORY-PATH         To be used along with the --update and --version options.
+    --connect-timeout SECONDS       The number of seconds for the connection to be established before timeout, default 5s --cookies-file, --cf FILE-PATH  The cookies file to use during the fingerprinting --cookies-string, --cs COOKIE/S The cookies string to use in requests --user-agent, --ua UA           User-Agent to use in all fingerprinting requests -d, --db PATH-TO-DB                 Path to the db of the app-name (default is db/<app-name>.db) -u, --update                        Update the db of the app-name -m, --manual DIRECTORY-PATH         To be used along with the --update and --version options.
 Process the (local) DIRECTORY-PATH and compute the file fingerprints
-    --version                       Used with --manual to set the version of the processed fingerprints --update-all, --ua              Update all the apps
+    --version                       Used with --manual to set the version of the processed fingerprints --update-all,                   Update all the apps
     --db-verbose, --dbv             Database Verbose Mode -v, --verbose                       Verbose Mode
 ```